kenettedagal/hoy-bawal-bastos/README.md

 # hoy-bawal-bastos
-Hoy Bawal Bastos is an Android Visual Novel game featuring Safe Spaces Act of the Philippines
+Android Project: Hoy!
+Bawal Bastos is a game featuring Safe Spaces Act of the Philippines.

+A WIP Visual Novel Android game for Android 4.0 above.